How to finally learn to code in 7 easy steps

 Take, for instance, the classic debates like “The best programming language for…”, “Which JavaScript Framework to choose?”, or the famous “Python vs. R”.
 These discussions are recurrent and can be more confusing than helpful.
 So, how do you cut through the noise?

-Also, consider the support and resources available around you (friends, colleagues or books) and align them with your personal or professional plans.
 If you’re still in doubt, it’s okay to pick an option at random or go with a ‘default’ choice.
-Don’t linger too long in this phase of decision-making.
+Take your time but don’t linger too long in this phase of decision-making.
 Remember, you can always pivot to another language later – no learning is ever wasted.

 But who to talk to?